 Modified

-This tutorial for Java developers covers the most basic functionality of the N5 API for storing large, chunked n-dimensional arrays and arbitrary metadata.
-The N5 API and documentation typically refer to arrays as “datasets”, terminology inherited from HDF5 that we will use in this tutorial.
+This tutorial for Java developers covers the most basic functionality of the N5 API for storing large, chunked n-dimensional image data and structured metadata.
+The N5 API and documentation refer to n-dimensional images as “datasets”, terminology inherited from HDF5.
+We will use this terminology in this tutorial.
+If you are used to work with Python and Numpy, an n-dimensional image or dataset is what you know as an ndarray.
 We will learn about:

 Readers and writers